 The College of Liberal Arts’ Global Studies degree program has four funding opportunities available to members of the Temple University community.
-The Global Scholar Grants, the Student Organization Grants and the Graduate Student Research Grants help students to go global either through research or studying abroad.
+The Global Scholar Grants, Student Organization Grants and Graduate Student Research Grants help students to go global either through research or studying abroad.
 The Event Grants, meanwhile, enable student groups and faculty members to host global events at Temple.

-Global Scholar Grants for Undergraduate Study Abroad
+Global Scholar and Student Organization Grants for Undergraduate Study Abroad

 As a component of the Global Studies degree, majors are required to fulfill a regional enrichment requirement, which is designed to provide students with expertise in a specific geographic region of the world.
 The Global Scholar Grant is intended for Global Studies majors who opt to undertake a study abroad experience of at least six weeks and six credits to fulfill their regional enrichment requirement.
 Awards may include: